Adresse

 Neurosurgery treats tumors of the spinal cord (ependymoma, glioma), nerve roots (schwannomas) as well as the coverings of the spinal cord (meningioma).

 Lesions that invade the vertebrae (bone tumors or metastases) are also treated.
-Each week, different multidisciplinary seminars (FR) provide the opportunity to discuss these cases and to decide on an optimal treatment strategy.
+Each week, different multidisciplinary seminars provide the opportunity to discuss these cases and to decide on an optimal treatment strategy.

 Spondylodesis